rclone/rclone/docs/content/dropbox.md

 If you have more than 10,000 files in a directory then `rclone purge dropbox:dir` will return the error `Failed to purge: There are too many files involved in this operation`.
-As a work-around do an `rclone delete dropbix:dir` followed by an `rclone rmdir dropbox:dir`.
+As a work-around do an `rclone delete dropbox:dir` followed by an `rclone rmdir dropbox:dir`.